-Here’s a revision to a post from a couple of years back, revised to include some recent innovations.
-It builds on the post listing gear to take on a week-long backpacking trip but concentrates on ratcheting down from lightweight to what is often called ‘ultralight’.
+We first published this post a few years ago - we've updated it to include some recent innovations.
+The article builds on the post listing gear to take on a week-long backpacking trip but concentrates on ratcheting down from lightweight to what is often called ‘ultralight’.

 As before, regional differences in weather and terrain will affect the choices of what to take, as will what you currently have in your gear closet.
 Here’s a general guide.

 1. A very lightweight pack of around 3000 cu in / 50 liters.
 Remember that even with minimal gear, you will still have 7kg / 15lbs or so of food for a week-long unsupported trip– so make sure you test a pack for harness comfort with an appropriate weight (around 12kg / 25lbs) for an hour or so before you open your wallet.
 And think about durability – in the opinion of the Ask Baz team, it’s better to build a simple pack out of strong materials than a pack with lots of ‘features’ out of super lightweight materials.

 2. A shelter rather than a tent.
 There are a number of very lightweight shelters on the market – before you part with cash for one of these, it’s worth asking the following questions: how weatherproof does the shelter have to be?
 How easy is it to pitch?
 (Imagine the weather has gone bad, the wind has come up, light is failing – how quickly could you get that shelter up and get yourself and your gear under cover?)
 How durable a shelter do you need?
 How much bug protection do you need?

 If you can live with a relatively complex pitch and (potentially) no bug protection, the Ultra-Sil Nano Tarp Poncho may be the way to go.
 Here are a couple of images showing the Tarp Poncho pitched in its most weatherproof configuration.
 And – in addition to providing shelter at night, the Tarp Poncho is your rain garment and pack cover during the day.